Subject

 Correct answer(s):

-Which option gives the closest meaning of A vicious circle?
+Which option gives the closest meaning of A pillar of society?

 • A respected and responsible person in a community